 The auto industry has been having an outsized impact on the U.S. economy lately.
 Consider this:

-- In August, Americans turned out in record numbers to buy new cars: Car sales jumped 17% year-over-year to 1.5 million Vehicles.
-This puts the annual rate at 16.09 million vehicles sold—the highest since the recession.
+- In November, Americans turned out in record numbers to buy new cars: Car sales jumped to a four-year high.

-- In August, consumer prices climbed 0.1% and wholesale prices rose 0.3% on higher automobile prices.
+- In November, core wholesale prices (excluding food and energy) rose 0.1% on higher automobile prices.

-As we approach third-quarter earnings season and all of the changes the next few weeks will bring, I’ll keep my eye out for new profit opportunities and red flags.
-In the meantime, we have the latest FOMC minutes coming out on Wednesday, so you can expect an update on the U.S. economy later this week.
+As we transition to 2013 and all of the changes the New Year will bring, I’ll keep my eye out for new profit opportunities and red flags.
+In the meantime, we have the latest estimate for third-quarter GDP coming out on Thursday, so you can expect an update on the U.S. economy later this week.